A 5,000 watt generator will give you plenty of power, but what appliances can a 5,000 watt generator run?

 Starting Watts and Running Watts of a 5,000 Watt Generator

 Five thousand watts sounds like a lot of power, and for a home generator, it is!
 All of your home appliances that use electricity will require a certain number of watts to run, depending on the size of the appliance and whether or not it has a motor.
 Something like a light bulb will only require 75 watts, while something larger, like your oven range, may require more like 5,000 watts.

 The first thing you need to know about your 5,000 watt generator is the difference between its starting watts and its running watts.
-(We talked about this in some of our other backup generator articles.)

 Running Watts of a 5,000 Watt Generator

 The amount of watts that a generator can provide for an extended period is its running or continuous watts.
 Generally speaking, a 5,000 watt generator can supply 5,000 continuous watts of power.
 You can find this information on the box, in the manual, and usually even on the generator itself.